Geege/100-days-of-code/log.md

 Today, worked on writing and reading data using the Python CSV module.
 1hr.

 **Thoughts**:
 This is all catching up on some basic knowledge.
 Looking forward to coding more.
 But despite it being Sunday, having a headache and spending most of the day in a car, I've showed up.  \(• ◡ •)/

 Tomorrow start again at: JSON

-### Day 5:
+### Day 5: June 5, 2017

+**Today's Progress**:
+Worked on writing and reading data using the json module for Python.
+Began reading and writing data using SQLAlchemy.
+1hr.

+**Thoughts**:
+I know this stuff is useful, but looking forward to learning things that are more directly related.
+Worked on this first thing in the morning.
+Not sure yet if this is the best time to do this yet.
+It's true that it's now done, but really I'd like to be spending more than an hour right now to whiz past this first part.
+I might pick up again a bit later if I have time.

+Tomorrow start again at: Querying the Database

+## Day 6:

 **Today's Progress**: